ZhengyuZhao/Targeted-Transfer/README.md

 [**"On Success and Simplicity: A Second Look at Transferable Targeted Attacks"**](http://arxiv.org/abs/2012.11207).
 Zhengyu Zhao, Zhuoran Liu, Martha Larson.

-> **TL;DR**: We demonstrate that a surprisingly simple attack approach can achieve even better *targeted* transferability than the state-of-the-art resource-intensive approaches.
+> **TL;DR**: We demonstrate that the conventional simple, iterative attacks can actually achieve even better *targeted* transferability than the SOTA, resource-intensive attacks when enough iterations are used for proper convergence and the widely-used Cross-Entropy loss is replaced by a simpler Logit loss.

 ### Requirements